2023-aaronkr/ut-cad/_pages/logistics.md

 - Once the allowed late days are exceeded, the penalty is 50% per late day conted by hour (i.e., 2.0833% per hour).
 - The homework is worth zero credit 48 hours after exceeding the late day limit.

-You must turn in at least 3 of the 4 assignments, even if for zero credit, in order to pass the course.
+You must turn in 75% of the practices and assignments, even if for zero credit, in order to pass the course.
-Please upload your late submissions to [Gradescope](https://www.gradescope.com/courses/36025){:target="\_blank"}.

 #### Regrade Policy

-If you feel that we have made a mistake in grading your homework, please submit a regrading request on Gradescope and we will consider your request.
+If you feel that we have made a mistake in grading your homework, please submit a regrading request via email and I will consider your request.
 Please note that regrading of a homework may cause your grade to go either up or down.

-***

-### Final Project

-The class project will be carried out in groups of 3 or 4 people, and has four main parts: a proposal, a midway report, a final report, and a poster/oral presentation.
-The project is an integral part of this class, and is designed to be as similar as possible to researching and writing a conference-style paper.

-Please see the [project page](https://sailinglab.github.io/pgm-spring-2019/project/) for more information about the final project.

-***

-### Auditing

-To satisfy the auditing requirement, you must do *one* of the following:

-1. **Submit three homeworks** and receive at least 75% of the points on each one.
-2. **Do a class project** which must address a topic related to machine learning and must be something that you have started while taking this class (i.e. it can't be your previous work).
-You will need to submit a project proposal with everyone else, and present the project with everyone.
-However, you don't need to submit a milestone or final paper.
-You must get at least 80% on the final presentation part of the project.

-*If you plan to audit the class, please notify instructors that you are auditing and specify which requirement you plan to fulfill.*

-### Listeners outside CMU

-Please feel free to reuse any of these course materials that you find of use in your own courses.
-We ask that you retain any copyright notices, and include a written notice indicating the source of any materials you use.